-Recom mendation Recommendation Status Timing #70.
+Recom nmendation Recommendation Status Timing #70.
 Perform a study to evaluate the need for additional fitness centres and fitness programming at new, expanded or existing community centres, including a review of partnership in Neighbourhood Centres.
 2010 ILMP - updated 2022 #71.
 Update and revitalize all fitness centres to be accessible to all ages and fitness levels.
 Establish indoor and outdoor spaces to accommodate fitness activities year-round.
-New 2025 #72.
+New 2025

+Recon nmendation Recommendation Status Timing #72.
 Conduct a fitness centre membership review that will meet the needs and emerging demands of users by conducting a fee structure analysis regarding a sustainable subsidy strategy, personal training fees and corporate memberships (including business and community partners).
-New 2021
+2021